andreasthoelke/dotvim/docs/parrot.md

 - OpenAI prompt caching applies automatically to eligible exact prefixes of at least 1024 tokens.
 GPT-5.6 cache writes cost more than uncached input, while cache reads reduce cost and latency.
 - Sol/max chat requests include a stable `prompt_cache_key` derived from a hash of the chat file path.
 This improves cache routing without sending the local path, and exact-prefix matching prevents stale cache reuse after an earlier message is edited.
 - The default implicit breakpoint is used for chats, which suits Parrot's append-only full-transcript payload.
 One-off commands and Luna topic summaries use explicit mode with no breakpoints, disabling cache writes that are unlikely to be reused.
-- `:PrtResponsesCacheStatus` shows the latest Sol request's API-reported input, cache-read, cache-write, output, and reasoning token counts.
-These statistics are session-local and become available after a Responses request completes.
+- `:PrtResponsesCacheStatus` shows the latest Sol request's API status, input, cache-read, cache-write, output, and reasoning token counts, plus the number of visible response characters Parrot received.
+These statistics are session-local and become available after a terminal Responses event.
 - Response-ID chaining and persisted reasoning are intentionally not enabled.
 They do not remove billing for prior input, would retain response objects server-side for 30 days, and need transcript-fingerprint invalidation for edited/retried/branched Markdown chats.
 The current setup keeps the Markdown transcript authoritative and `store = false`.

 ### Anthropic / Claude